-Since the Covid pandemic in the spring of 2020, online education has become essential as an option for students.
-With so much uncertainty around safety and students and their families being immune compromised, online education is a more popular choice among many that would not have previously chosen it.
-Further to this, today's students are continuously changing the way they communicate and access the rest of the world.
+Online education continues to be a popular option amongst students in our province.
+Today's students are continuously changing the way they communicate and access the rest of the world.
 As a result, schools have to continuously implement, upgrade and adjust programming to keep learners engaged.
 The Learning Academy meets a variety of needs for students of all ages that are not often met in a regular program.
 With a focus on powerful learning, students are set up with a personalized learning plan that is specific to their goals and needs.
 Enrollment in our program is on the rise.

 Although the majority of our students are in high school, we do have full programs for grade one through nine, as well as for adult learners.
-In Sept of 2020, we saw an increase in the Grade 1-9 program, but are unsure if this will be maintained.
+In Sept of 2020, we saw an increase in the Grade 1-9 program, which decreased this September.
+Many of our students in these grades returned to in class learning as Covid fears lessened.
 In partnership with Storefront School, we are offering supports to students that are not offered in other online schools, such as allowing students to come in day by day to assist them in their studies.
-In Sept of 2020 we supported in division schools by offering a grade 7-12 learn at home program.
 Our program reaches beyond Golden Hills by accommodating students from all over the province.
 In the spring of 2016, we began partnerships with other school divisions in Alberta.
 This has increased our enrollment, while allowing students around the province access to excellent courses.
+With the absence of ADLC and a need for some school boards to access courses, our non-primary enrollment is on the rise.
 We continue to play a key role in supporting other GHSD schools.